gadossey/content-ops-starter/content/pages/our-projects.md

       color: text-white
       type: TitleBlock
     text: |
-      Man and Man Enterprise has successfully completed several impactful projects across different regions in Ghana.
+      Man and Man Enterprise Limited has successfully completed several impactful projects across different regions in Ghana.
 Our initiatives focus on improving cooking efficiency, reducing emissions, and enhancing community well-being.
 Here is a summary of our key projects by region.
     elementId: our-projects
     colors: text-white
     backgroundImage: